jhanliufu-personal/HypernetBCI/README.md

 # HypernetBCI

 Model-agnostic Unsupervised Domain Adaptation (UDA) using hypernetworks and contrastive learning.
 Quick calibration of DL-based brain computer interface (BCI) models as an application.
 This is Jhan's Bachelor's [thesis]() work.
+Publication is underway.

 ## Table of Contents